Paragraphe

 Standards for fall protection equipment

-The regulations concerning work at height do not provide a clear, precise definition.
-The onus is on the employer to assess the risks and take the collective or personal measures required to guarantee the safety of everyone.
+The regulations governing working at height do not provide a clear and precise definition.
+It is up to the employer to assess the risks and take the collective or individual measures required to ensure the safety of all concerned.

-Here is a list of standards and regulations derived from French decree no. 2004-924 : anchor points, harnesses, belts, connectors, lanyards, rope access, etc.
+Below is a list of standards and regulations in accordance with decree 2004-924: anchoring, harnesses, belts, connectors, lanyards, rope access, etc.

 Image